 Artists often work under pseudonyms.
 Their work is freely available and is rarely dated.
 This has created a parallel operational space to that of the modernist art world economic system.
 These two streams do occasionally cross paths, though new models are consciously redrafted by internet based practices in order for them to cause renewed impact.

-out of the internet, the key exhibition component of the 2006 MAAP festival, engaged with a select group of artists living in Asia: *CANDY FACTORY PROJECTS, LIM + PHUA, Feng Mengbo, Iain Mott and YOUNG HAE CHANG HEAVY INDUSTRIES.
+OUT OF THE INTERNET, the key exhibition component of the 2006 MAAP festival, engaged with a select group of artists living in Asia: *CANDY FACTORY PROJECTS (Japan), Charles LIM + Melvin PHUA (Singapore), Feng Mengbo (China), Iain Mott (Australia) and YOUNG HAE CHANG HEAVY INDUSTRIES (Korea).